wqfeng/reflections/lesson_2_reflections.md

 ## How can you use the staging area to make sure you have one commit per logical change?

 I can compare the staging area with the most recent commit with `git diff --staged`.

+## Whare are some situations when branches would be helpful in keeping history organized?
+How would branches help?

+Branches help in parally development.